Why Most People Never Escape Mediocrity (Even When They Try)

 - “Is this worth the energy?”

-And if the answer feels uncertain, the brain usually defaults back to what feels familiar.
+And when the answers don’t feel clear, your brain will usually return to what feels familiar.

 Unfortunately, familiarity is often where mediocrity lives.